Spectral analysis for nonstationary audio: Numerical results

 We plot in Fig.~\ref{fig:f1} (bottom right) the estimation $\tilde\gamma'$ compared with its theoretical value where $d = 5$~m and $V=54$~m/s.
 Clearly the estimate is close to the corresponding theoretical curve obtained with these data, which are therefore realistic values.

-Nevertheless, a closer look at scalograms in Fig.~\ref{fig:f1} shows that the amplitude correction is not perfect, due to the presence of noise, and the fact that the model is still too simple: the amplitude modulation actually depends on frequency, which is not accounted for.
+Nevertheless, a closer look at scalograms in Fig.~\ref{fig:f1} shows that the amplitude correction is still not perfect, due to the presence of noise, and the fact that the model remains too simple: the amplitude modulation actually depends on frequency, which is not accounted for.